advice

 32. Soak some dry beans.
 Then, later, you can have some beans.

 33. Make applesauce.
-It’s seriously so easy.
+It’s so easy, it’s almost criminal.

 Creative Things

 34. Paint a portrait of your cat.
-Or your dog or your rabbit or your bookshelf!
-Then you get a bonus activity: choosing where to display it.
+Or your dog, or your rabbit, or your bookshelf!
+Then, you get a bonus activity: choosing where to display it.

 35. Write a song.
 Do you have a musical instrument around?
 It might be time to dust it off and write a song about whatever it is you’re feeling right now.